Lightstreamer/Lightstreamer-example-StockList-adapter-dotnet/README.md

 The Metadata Adapter functionalities are absolved by the `LiteralBasedProvider`, a simple Metadata Adapter already included in the .NET Adapter SDK binaries, which is enough for all demo clients.
 See also [Lightstreamer - Reusable Metadata Adapters - .NET Adapter](https://github.com/Weswit/Lightstreamer-example-ReusableMetadata-adapter-dotnet).

-**NOTE: At this stage, the demo is based on a version of LS .NET SDK that is currently available only as a pre-release.
-Skip the notes below and refer to the [for_Lightstreamer_5.1](https://github.com/Weswit/Lightstreamer-example-StockList-adapter-dotnet/tree/for_Lightstreamer_5.1) tag for a demo version suitable for building and deploying.**

 <!-- END DESCRIPTION lightstreamer-example-stocklist-adapter-dotnet -->

 ## Install

 If you want to install a version of this demo in your local Lightstreamer server, follow these steps:
-* Download *Lightstreamer Server 6.0* (Lightstreamer Server comes with a free non-expiring demo license for 20 connected users) from [Lightstreamer Download page](http://www.lightstreamer.com/download.htm), and install it, as explained in the `GETTING_STARTED.TXT` file in the installation home directory.
+* Download the [latest Lightstreamer distribution](http://download.lightstreamer.com/#current) (Lightstreamer Server comes with a free non-expiring demo license for 20 connected users) from [Lightstreamer Download page](http://www.lightstreamer.com/download.htm), and install it, as explained in the `GETTING_STARTED.TXT` file in the installation home directory.
 * Get the `deploy.zip` file of the [latest release](https://github.com/Weswit/Lightstreamer-example-StockList-adapter-dotnet/releases) and unzip it
 * Plug the Proxy Data Adapter and the Proxy MetaData Adapter into the Server: go to the `Deployment_LS` folder and copy the `DotNetStockList` directory and all of its files to the `adapters` folder of your Lightstreamer Server installation.
 * Alternatively, you may plug the **robust** versions of the Proxy Data Adapter and the Proxy MetaData Adapter: go to the `Deployment_LS(robust)` folder and copy the `DotNetStockList` directory and all of its files into `adapters`.
 This Adapter Set demonstrates the provided "robust" versions of the standard Proxy Data and Metadata Adapters.
 The robust Proxy Data Adapter can handle the case in which a Remote Data Adapter is missing or fails, by suspending the data flow and trying to connect to a new Remote Data Adapter instance.
 The robust Proxy Metadata Adapter can handle the case in which a Remote Metadata Adapter is missing or fails, by temporarily denying all client requests and trying to connect to a new Remote Data Adapter instance.
 See the comments embedded in `adapters.xml` for details.
 Note that this extended Adapter Set also requires that the client is able to manage the case of missing data.
 Currently, only the [Lightstreamer - Stock-List Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-StockList-client-javascript#stocklist-demo) and the [Lightstreamer - Framed Stock-List Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-StockList-client-javascript#framed-stocklist-demo) front-ends have such ability.